psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 A lonely little cottage and a mother and her daughter living there.
 They were poor as poor could be, and the girl was forced to go and look for work.

 She set off and she came to a great mansion.
-The lord asked her what she was seeking; he called her in. ' I am seeking work.' ' I will give thee work.'
+The lord asked her what she was seeking; he called her in.
+'I am seeking work.'
+'I will give thee work.'
 The task which he set her was to find the leaves that hung but never grew.

 Away she went (to seek them).
-As she was going down the lane she met a little dwarfish man. ' Good day to thee,' quoth he.
+As she was going down the lane she met a little dwarfish man.
+'Good day to thee,' quoth he.
 He (turned and) looked after her.
 He went home and told his wife that he had seen a lovely young woman upon the road but she was looking troubled.

 She journeyed on until she found a small house.
-Never before had she seen it: she was astonished. ' This is all strange to me,' she said to herself.
+Never before had she seen it: she was astonished.
+'This is all strange to me,' she said to herself.

 She knocked at the door and out came an old witch.
 The young girl asked for work, and the old witch bade her come into her little parlour.
 She saw a great black boar chained up in one corner.
 The old witch made some good tea for her, and gave her plenty to eat.
 She ate her fill, and made an end of her meal.

 The only work which the old witch had to give her was to look after this black boar.
 The girl tended the boar for weeks.
 She knew not how she should question the old witch concerning the leaves.

 She grew weary and discontented.
 One day she exclaimed to the black boar: 'O boar, boar, see the state my hands are in now!
 They were white and delicate when I came here; but how rough and dirty are they now through looking after thee!'
-'Wait a while,' quoth he, ' I warrant thee thou wilt presently find thyself a black sow in the other corner.
-Why hast thou come hither ? ' the boar asked her. ' I came here to seek the leaves that hung but never grew.'
+'Wait a while,' quoth he, 'I warrant thee thou wilt presently find thyself a black sow in the other corner.
+Why hast thou come hither?' the boar asked her.
+'I came here to seek the leaves that hung but never grew.'

 No sooner was the word spoken than the boar was transformed into a young gentleman.
-'Go upstairs into the witch's bed-chamber,' quoth he, ' and put thy hand beneath her pillow.
+'Go upstairs into the witch's bed-chamber,' quoth he, 'and put thy hand beneath her pillow.
 Thou wilt find a little wallet there.
 When thou layest thy hand upon the leaves, wish that the witch may remain asleep and not awaken.'

 She went upstairs; she laid her hand upon the wallet, and willed the witch to remain asleep and not awaken.
 She took the wallet and came downstairs.
 She gave half the leaves to the young gentleman.

-' And now,' quoth he, ' let us devise three enchantments for the witch when she wakes, and asks whether thou art coming to bed.
-First the poker shall say: " I am raking out the fire."
-Then the broom shall say: " I am sweeping the room."
-Lastly the chair shall say: " I am coming now." ' The girl wished these three things, and the two fled away together.
+'And now,' quoth he, 'let us devise three enchantments for the witch when she wakes, and asks whether thou art coming to bed.
+First the poker shall say: "I am raking out the fire."
+Then the broom shall say: "I am sweeping the room."
+Lastly the chair shall say: "I am coming now."
+'The girl wished these three things, and the two fled away together.

 Lo! the witch awakens.
 She called the girl to come to bed.
-The poker answered : ' I am raking out the fire.'
+The poker answered: 'I am raking out the fire.'
 She called her again.
-The broom answered: ' I am sweeping the room.'
+The broom answered: 'I am sweeping the room.'
 She called her once more.
-The chair answered: ' I am coming now.'
+The chair answered: 'I am coming now.'
 The girl came not.
 The witch called again.
 There was no answer.

 The witch was furious.
 She realised that the two had escaped.
 She called her daughter and told her to follow them, and whatso¬ ever she should see on the road to bring home with her.

 Lo! the two are speeding on their way.
 They saw the witch's daughter coming after them like the wind.
 She has almost over-taken them now.
 Said the gentleman to the maiden: 'Wish thyself a duck and me a running stream; when she tries to catch thee dive beneath the water.'
 She did so.
 The youth was transformed into a running stream and the girl turned herself into a duck.

 And now the witch's daughter overtakes them.
-She approached the duck; she tried to catch her. ' Duck, duck, pretty little duck,' quoth she; ' hast thou seen any one pass this way ? '
+She approached the duck; she tried to catch her.
+'Duck, duck, pretty little duck,' quoth she; 'hast thou seen any one pass this way ? '

 Every time that she came close to the little duck, the little duck dived beneath the water.

-The witch's daughter went home and told her mother that she had seen a little duck swimming on the water and naught else. ' Those were they! ' cried the old witch. ' Return thou and fetch me but one feather from the duck, and I will very soon have them back again.'
+The witch's daughter went home and told her mother that she had seen a little duck swimming on the water and naught else.
+'Those were they!' cried the old witch.
+'Return thou and fetch me but one feather from the duck, and I will very soon have them back again.'
 She returned to get the feather.
 She saw neither duck nor stream.
 Both had vanished.
 She was broken-hearted.
 She went home and told the old witch that she could find nothing.

 Lo! the two haste away until they reach a fork of the road.
 Here they were obliged to part from one another.
 They arranged that he should go to his home and return again to her.
-Quoth the girl to the youth: ' When thou arrivest home let not any of thy kinsfolk kiss thee, or thou wilt forget me.'
+Quoth the girl to the youth: 'When thou arrivest home let not any of thy kinsfolk kiss thee, or thou wilt forget me.'

 The young man went home.
 His family had not seen him for years.
 His brothers and sisters hugged him and kissed him.
 He forgot all about this young maiden.

 The girl waited long at the fork of the road.
 At last she felt sure that his kinsfolk had kissed him, and that she was forgotten.
 She went home to her mother, to the humble cottage where she lived.

 Two days passed.
-The lord came to see whether she had found the leaves. ' Thou hast come home, young woman,' said he. ' Yes,' quoth she, and she put her hand in a casket and drew forth the leaves.
+The lord came to see whether she had found the leaves.
+'Thou hast come home, young woman,' said he.
+'Yes,' quoth she, and she put her hand in a casket and drew forth the leaves.
 The lord knew them as soon as he saw them.

 Now there was a great reward offered to whomsoever should find these leaves; but this poor girl knew nothing about it.
 The lord wanted the money for his own daughter.
 He did not know how to get rid of this poor girl.
 He invited her to the mansion to take tea, and her poor mother expected that she would return home with much money.